-Post-Conviction Relief vs. Appeals
+Post-Conviction Relief vs. Appeal

 After a guilty verdict there are two routes you may be eligible to take to seek relief from either the verdict or your sentence.
 Post-conviction relief, or P.C.R., typically refers to motions filed after trial or after you accepted a guilty plea.
-Post-conviction relief is not the same as an appeal, however, you may be able to accomplish many of the same objectives with PCR as you can with an appeal.
+Post-conviction relief is not the same as an appeal, however, you may be able to accomplish many of the same objectives with PCR as you would with an appeal.
 Common PCR motions include:

 - Motion to overturn a conviction based on ineffective assistance of counsel